Metadata Standards

 function in your ERC721 or the uri

 function in your ERC1155 contract should return an HTTP or IPFS URL.
 When queried, this URL should return a JSON blob of data with the metadata for your token.
-You can see an example of a simple Python server for serving metadata in the OpenSea creatures repo here.

 Metadata structure